USS Hornet (CV-8): Battle of Midway, June 1942

 On 28 May 1942, Hornet and Task Force 16 steamed out of Pearl Harbor heading for Point "Luck", an arbitrary spot in the ocean roughly 325 mi northeast of Midway, where they would be in a flank position to ambush Japan's mobile strike force of four frontline aircraft carriers, the Kidō Butai.
 Japanese carrier-based planes were reported headed for Midway in the early morning of 4 June.
 Hornet, Yorktown, and Enterprise launched aircraft, just as the Japanese carriers struck their planes below to prepare for a second attack on Midway.
 Hornets dive bombers followed an incorrect heading and did not find the enemy fleet.
-Several bombers and all of the escorting fighters were forced to ditch when they ran out of fuel attempting to return to the ship.
-15 torpedo bombers of Torpedo Squadron 8 (VT-8) found the Japanese ships and attacked.
+Several bombers and all of the escorting fighters were forced to ditch when they ran out of fuel attempting to return to the ship; 15 torpedo bombers of Torpedo Squadron 8 (VT-8) found the Japanese ships and attacked.
 They were met by overwhelming fighter opposition about 8 nmi out, and with no escorts to protect them, they were shot down.
 Ensign George H. Gay, USNR, was the only survivor of 30 men.

-Further attacks from Enterprises and Yorktowns torpedo bombers proved equally disastrous, but succeeded in forcing the Japanese carriers to keep their decks clear for combat air patrol operations, rather than launching a counter-attack against the Americans.
+Further attacks from Enterprise and Yorktowns torpedo bombers proved equally disastrous, but succeeded in forcing the Japanese carriers to keep their decks clear for combat air patrol operations, rather than launching a counterattack against the Americans.
 Japanese fighters were shooting down the last of the torpedo bombers over when dive bombers of Enterprise and Yorktown attacked, causing enormous fires aboard the three other Japanese carriers, ultimately leading to their loss.
 Hiryū was hit late in the afternoon of 4 June by a strike from Enterprise and sank early the next morning.
 Hornets aircraft, launching late due to the necessity of recovering Yorktowns scout planes and faulty communications, attacked a battleship and other escorts, but failed to score hits.
 Yorktown was lost to combined aerial and submarine attack.